suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 our file structure.
 The file structure on our system is similar to a tree.
 When using your desktop user interface (Finder, Windows Explorer, etc.) and we open a new folder, we say: we are going down into the new folder.
-To go down into a new directory from the shell, we use the command `cd`
+To go down into a new directory from the shell, we use the command `cd`.

 The `cd` command changes our current working directory to the new directory.
 Switching directories is roughly equal to double-clicking a folder in your